spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 Just like _that_, we have a functional MCP server over the Streamable HTTP transport.

-These AI applications are just some of the many that can use this MCP server to extend their capabilities.
+These AI applications are just some of the many that can use this MCP server to extend their capabilities:
 * [Antigravity](https://antigravity.google/docs/mcp)
 * [ChatGPT (developer mode)](https://platform.openai.com/docs/guides/developer-mode)
 * [Claude Code](https://code.claude.com/docs/en/mcp)